 \section{Introduction}

-Scene understanding on the image plane, using images and videos, is well studied with unparalleled success~\cite{cheng2020panoptic,xu2019spatiotemporal,tosi2020distilled, janai2020computer}.
+\IEEEPARstart{S}{cene} understanding on the image plane, using images and videos, is well studied with unparalleled success~\cite{cheng2020panoptic,xu2019spatiotemporal}.
 However, in many applications, this is not enough and the visual knowledge has to be mapped to the ``world" for understanding the scene.
-Some examples include 3D semantic modeling~\cite{riemenschneider2014learning}, Augmented Reality~\cite{ko2020novel}, and autonomous driving~\cite{jaritz20202d}.
+Some examples include 3D semantic modeling~\cite{riemenschneider2014learning}, augmented reality~\cite{ko2020novel}, and autonomous driving~\cite{jaritz20202d}.
 Such a mapping is particularly important when a mobile agent interacts with or navigates through the scene.
-Since in these cases workspace understanding forms the basis of the decision making and navigation algorithms.
-In this paper, we focus on autonomous driving where the workspace is the ground plane where cars move.
-In fact, several works demonstrate the importance of the understanding of the ground plane in relation to the downstream tasks, such as motion prediction \cite{cui2019multimodal,zaech2020action,hong2019rules}, and planning \cite{DBLP:conf/rss/BansalKO19,chen2020learning}.
+In these cases, workspace understanding forms the basis of the decision making and navigation algorithms.
+This paper focuses on autonomous driving where the workspace is the ground plane where cars move.
+In fact, several works demonstrate the importance of the scene understanding directly on the ground plane in relation to the downstream tasks, such as motion prediction \cite{cui2019multimodal,zaech2020action,hong2019rules}, and planning \cite{DBLP:conf/rss/BansalKO19,chen2020learning}.

-Thus understanding the ground plan scene is fundamental, but autonomous vehicles acquire the visual information using one or more virtually horizontal onboard cameras, which is orthogonal to the ground plane.
+Understanding the scene on the ground plane is fundamental, but autonomous vehicles acquire the visual information using one or more virtually horizontal onboard cameras, which is orthogonal to the ground plane.
 This discrepancy between image and ground plane creates a dichotomy of image and workspace understanding.
 One may argue that the understanding of the image can be mapped to the ground, given the homography between them.
-This work studies the effectiveness of such naive solutions and proposes other better alternatives.
-More precisely, we focus on semantic High Definition (HD) maps for autonomous driving \cite{nuscenes2019}, but also show that our network can understand dynamic objects such as cars, and pedestrians directly on the ground plane.
+This work studies the effectiveness of such naive solutions and proposes better alternatives.
+More precisely, we focus on a complete Bird's-eye View (BEV) understanding by estimating semantic High Definition (HD) maps for autonomous driving \cite{nuscenes2019}, as well as dynamic objects such as cars, and pedestrians directly on the ground plane.